Entanglement dynamics in $\kappa$-deformed spacetime: Master equation and Scalar field propagator

-where $\rho_{IJ}=\langle I|\rho|J\rangle$, $I,J\in \{G,A,S,E\}$, and $\dot{\rho}_{IJ}$ is the derivative with respect to the atomic proper time $\tau$.
-Note that the parameter $D$ contains the environment-induced interatomic interaction, so if $D=0$, Eq.~(\ref{state1}) recovers to scenario where the environment-induced interatomic interaction does not exist for the two atoms coupled to the scalar field as shown in Ref.~\cite{Ficek2002}.
-It is worthy mentioning that if the initial matrix takes the X form, namely: states with nonzero elements only along the diagonal and antidiagonal of the density matrix, in the decoupled basis $\{|00\rangle,|01\rangle,|10\rangle,|11\rangle\}$, the X structure will be maintained during the evolution.
-To learn the entanglement dynamics of the two-atom system, we use concurrence to characterize quantum entanglement, which is introduced by Wootters~\cite{Wootters1998}.
-For the X states, the concurrence is analytically given by~\cite{Ficek2004}
+Note that the parameter $D$ contains the environment-induced interatomic interaction; thus, if $D=0$, then Eq.~(\ref{state1}) recovers to a scenario where the environment-induced interatomic interaction does not exist for the two atoms coupled to the scalar field, as reported in Ref.~\cite{Ficek2002}.
+Notably, if the initial matrix takes the X form, i.e., states with nonzero elements only along the diagonal and antidiagonal of the density matrix, in the decoupled basis $\{|00\rangle,|01\rangle,|10\rangle,|11\rangle\}$, then the X structure will be maintained during evolution.
+To learn the entanglement dynamics of the two-atom system, we use concurrence to characterize quantum entanglement, which was introduced by Wootters~\cite{Wootters1998}.
+For the X states, the concurrence is analytically expressed as follows~\cite{Ficek2004}:

 where